 Grants for Aboriginal Community Controlled Organisations

-The Dedicated Project Officer Grants Program, led by eSafety, is part of the Australian Government’s commitment to reducing violence against women and their children.
+The Dedicated Project Officer Grants Program, led by eSafety, was part of the Australian Government’s commitment to reducing violence against women and their children.

-The grant funding allows organisations to engage a Dedicated Project Officer to develop resources and training for frontline workers who support women experiencing technology-facilitated abuse as an extension of domestic and family violence.
+The grant funding allowed organisations to engage a Dedicated Project Officer to develop resources and training for frontline workers who support women experiencing technology-facilitated abuse as part of domestic and family violence.

 Grant recipients